nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First doctor's date of birth is edited to `1960-12-20`.
 Details of the edited doctor are shown in the status message.

     8. Test case: `edit 1 dob/20/14/1960`<br>
        Expected: No doctor is edited.
-Error details are shown in the status message: "Birth dates should be of the format DD/MM/YYYY and adhere to the following constraints...".
+Error details are shown in the status message.

     9. Test case: `edit 1 t/experienced`<br>
        Expected: First doctor's tag is edited to `experienced`.
 Details of the edited doctor are shown in the status message.